Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 A capsule wardrobe is a small yet hard-working collection of apparel and accessories that mix and match.
 Capsule wardrobes can be created for a specific reason like a road trip or to create a collection of go-to clothing items for the office or dressy occasions.
 Capsule wardrobes are often created for seasons to curb shopping and create big style with a small closet.

-This spring capsule wardrobe features pastels with neutrals, creating looks for the office, special occasions, social events, and casual weekends.
-I focused on spring activities: outdoor brunch, a day wedding, evening cocktails with friends, heading into the office, heading to the farmers market, and a day of sightseeing.
-This capsule is comfortable, travel-friendly, and relatively size-inclusive with classic enough pieces you can find in different sizes or price points.
+This spring capsule wardrobe features nature-inspired colors with black and white, creating looks for the office, special occasions, social events, and casual weekends.
+I focused on spring activities: an outdoor brunch, a day wedding, evening cocktails with friends, heading into the office, heading to the farmers market, and a day of sightseeing.
+This capsule is comfortable, travel-friendly, and relatively size-inclusive, with classic enough pieces that you can find in different sizes or price points.

-Below I break down how I built this spring capsule wardrobe, how you can go about building a spring capsule wardrobe, how I mix and match the pieces in this capsule to create a month's worth of pieces, and how you can easily extend this capsule to create up to 100 outfits from your existing closet.
+Below, I break down how I built this spring capsule wardrobe, how you can go about building your own spring capsule wardrobe, how I mixed and matched the pieces in this capsule to create a month's worth of pieces, and how you can easily extend this capsule to create up to 100 outfits from your existing closet.

 Capsule Wardrobe Essentials

-When building a capsule wardrobe, there are some essentials that will help you achieve big style with a small closet.
-Thinking about these wardrobe essentials will help you not just when building a capsule, but when shopping for your closet, and when deciding what to purge from your existing wardrobe.
+When building a capsule wardrobe, some essentials will help you achieve big style with a small closet.
+Thinking about these wardrobe essentials will help you not just when building a capsule, but also when shopping for your closet and deciding what to purge from your existing wardrobe.

 Start with a Layer